-So grab your autograph book and plan your best character bound (with a Christmas twist, of course) because we’re off to meet characters at Mickey’s Christmas Party!
+So grab your autograph book and plan your best character bound with a Christmas twist!
+We’re off to meet characters at Mickey’s Christmas Party!

 Characters at Mickey’s Very Merry Christmas Party

-Here is a list of the characters who meet at Mickey’s Very Merry Christmas Party (MVMCP).
+Here is a list of the characters who meet at the 2023 Mickey’s Very Merry Christmas Party (MVMCP).

 - Mickey Mouse